Coroxx/EvilAnalytics/README.md

 <strong> Don't forget to name all your routes, otherwise you won't have an accurate tracking of the number of visits of each page
 <br><br>
-Don't forget that as such, the panel is accessible by everyone, so don't hesitate to set up a login system to access it
+Don't forget that as such, the panel is accessible by everyone, so don't hesitate to set up a login system to access it :

+For this, modify /vendor/coroxx/evilanalytics/src/routes/web.php

 </strong>
 </div>